mariatsji/konstretto/README.md

                     Just v  -> T.unpack v
         print res

+or running with TAGS=dev

+    main :: IO ()
+    main = do
+    adrE <- lookupFromEnvAndFile "TAGS" "/home/testproject/myconfig.ini" "dbaddress"
+    case adrE of
+        Right adr -> print adr
+        _ -> error "need db address to start app"

 should print out "dev.db.org"

-## config file format
+## Config file format

 * at least one Tag in the form of `[exampletag]`
 * any number of `key=value` under each tag
 * any number of sections consisting of a tag + key=value
 * no comments support at the moment
+* a [default] tag is special - it is a default fallback for key/vals.
+It has the lowest priority when searching using multiple tags.

+## Searching for keys/vals

+* search using a comma separated list narrowing down the tags in descending order of priority and falling back to any [default]-tag

-## runtime properties
+## Runtime properties

-  The runtime property CONSTRETTO_TAGS is supported, where a comma listed set of tags will be searched from right to left in prioritized order when looking for keys with
+A searchable runtime property is supported, where a comma listed set of tags will be searched from right to left in prioritized order when looking for keys.

+Example, if your application is started with the property TAGS like this

+    stack exec --docker-run-args='-e TAGS=prod' -- myapp

+The configuration file is searched for the tag [prod].
+The property can be comma-separated, and is searched from right to left in descending priority when selecting a key/value.